lightlace/cpp-docs.de-de/docs/standard-library/fpos-class.md

 ### <a name="parameters"></a>Parameter

+*right*<br/>
-*richtige* der dateipositionsindikator, gegen den verglichen.
+Der Dateipositionsindikator, gegen den verglichen werden soll

 ### <a name="return-value"></a>Rückgabewert